Verkh-Tula

 Verkh-Tula (Верх-Тула) is a settlement (a posyolok) and the administrative center of Verkh-Tulinsky Selsoviet in Novosibirsky District of Novosibirsk Oblast, Russia.
 It was founded in 1654.
 Population: 6020 (2010 Census).

 History

-The settlement was founded in 1654.
+Verkh-Tula was established in 1654.

-In 1893, Verkh-Tula consisted of 120 yards, 287 men and 296 women lived in the village, there was 1 drinking establishment.
+By 1893, the village comprised 120 homes.
+It was inhabited by 287 men and 296 women, and it featured a single drinking establishment.

-In 1911, there were 279 yards, with 716 men and 710 women, the settlement had a church, a parish school, 6 trade shops, a beer shop, a wine shop, a grain warehouse and a butter factory.
+In 1911, the settlement had grown to include 279 homes, with a population of 716 men and 710 women.
+It boasted a church, a parish school, six trade shops, a beer shop, a wine shop, a grain warehouse, and a butter factory.

 Transport

 Ordynskoye Highway passes through the settlement, connecting it with Leninsky District of Novosibirsk.
 Another road runs from Verkh-Tula to Leninskoye.
 In 2017, this road was reconstructed.